 Probably the most depressing omen for Test cricket’s future is the attitude of the West Indies team.
 Once the most dominant force in the world, the Windies Test legacy is in tatters as their best players choose the T20 leagues over representing the national side.
 The trend seems to be catching on closer to home as well, with certain players choosing to give up leading the Test team in order to prolong their limited overs careers (cough… Captain Cool… cough).

-As Test cricket’s doomsday clock moves closer to midnight, cricket faces the danger of becoming as pedestrian a sport as football (yes, I said it).
+Without the five-day format, cricket faces the danger of becoming as pedestrian a sport as football (yes, I said it).
 The Gentleman’s Game is made so because of the infinite variations and intricacies found in its longest and best format.
 Always remember, the IPL might give you the flavour of the season, but Test matches create legends that live forever.